Zebra Mildliner Review

 Wondering if you should get the Mildliners?
 Check out my independent Zebra Mildliner highlighters review below.

-The Mildliner pens come in a range of 25 colors that are pretty unique and they are often consider one of the best highlighter markers available.
+The Mildliner pens come in a range of 25 colors that are pretty unique and they are often considered one of the best highlighter markers available.

 But are they really?